taheruddin/expression/README.md

 # smarten-english
-A good way to collect interesting expression.
+A good way to collect interesting expressions.